sovereigndaddy/blog/_posts/bitcoin-changed-me.markdown

 ## Steel Wallets
 In order to increase the resiliency of my crypto security, I always use a steel wallet to keep a backup of my wallet's [seed phrase](https://en.bitcoin.it/wiki/Seed_phrase).
 I'll have my original seed phrase entry written in my [Shieldfolio](https://shieldfolio.com/) notebook and then I have a copy of that seed phrase stored in my steel wallet.

-With the financial freedom that Bitcoin provides, it also requires new responsibilities like setting up your own disaster plan for securely storing you wallets seed phrase.
+With the financial freedom that Bitcoin provides, it also requires new responsibilities like setting up your own disaster plan for securely storing you wallet's seed phrase.
 Steel wallets are the only viable option when trying to secure your Bitcoin from a serious disaster situation; such as a home fire, flood, etc. and should be utilized by ALL Bitcoin owners.

 ### My Steel wallets